Baseball at the 2023 Pan American Games

-Baseball competitions at the 2023 Pan American Games in Santiago, Chile are scheduled to be held from October 18 to 28.
-The venue for the competition is the Baseball and Softball Center, located in Cerillos, a suburb of Santiago.
+Baseball competitions at the 2023 Pan American Games in Santiago, Chile were held from October 18 to 28.
+The venue for the competition was the Baseball and Softball Center, located in Cerillos, a suburb of Santiago.

 A total of eight men's teams (each consisting of up to 24 players) will compete.
 Thus, a total of 192 athletes are scheduled to compete.

 Qualification

 Eight men's teams will qualify to compete at the games in each tournament.
 The host nation (Chile) qualified automatically, along with the winner of the 2021 Junior Pan American Games, the winner of the South American Championship, the top four teams at the 2023 Central American and Caribbean Games and the winner of the 2023 Pan American Qualifying tournament.